MicrosoftDocs/winrt-api/windows.management.update/windowsupdateitem_category.md

 ## -description

-The categoric classification of an update.
+Gets a value indicating the categoric classification of an update.

 ## -property-value

+A value indicating the categoric classification of an update.
+Classifications include "Feature", "Quality", "Driver", "Definition", and "Other".

 ## -remarks
-Current classifications include "Feature", "Quality", "Driver", "Definition", and "Other".

 ## -see-also

 ## -examples